 Leveraging Multiple Product Testing Stages for Increased Accuracy and Efficiency

-Tester-Generated Insights and Product Development and Marketing Refinement
+Tester-Generated Insights, Product Development, and Marketing Refinement

 For example, you may have validated a “world’s lightest helmet” concept through concept testing with your target customers.
 Interest and appetite?
 Check.
 Next, you prepare a product brief heavily focused on a “world’s lightest helmet” story.
 Once prototypes or modified samples are ready, they go out to your most relevant concept testers who will put them to use in the field.
-But when the feedback comes back, it’s not around how light the helmet was to pack for travel, or carry, or wear.
+But when the feedback comes back, it’s not about how light the helmet was to pack for travel, carry, or wear.
 Instead, most testers raved about comfort.
 It is weight that gets strapped to your customer’s head, after all.

 Pulling it All Together

-Just as you’d review relevant sales data for a new product opportunity, comb through lab results for material performance needs and review dips for color, the most successful brands are also including the customer voice at strategic stages along the way.
+Just as you’d review relevant sales data for a new product opportunity, comb through lab results for material performance needs and review dips for color.
+The most successful brands are also including the customer voice at strategic stages along the way.

 Whether you’re just now adopting a product testing process or looking to upgrade a current process with new feedback channels and efficiency, a product testing platform will provide purpose-built solutions for each stage while leveraging one into the next, from concept to launch.